Theme

 MiniMax-M2.7 is a large MiniMax model presented around agentic work, software engineering, complex productivity tasks, and stronger support for tool use and agent teams.

 The model page presents MiniMax-M2.7 as a reasoning and productivity-focused model with strong software engineering and tool-calling capabilities.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is